martinkarlssonio/llm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project combines the power of OpenAI ChatGPT's general LLM with custom data on a niche area, e.g. various custom documentation about a technical product.
+This project combines the power of OpenAI ChatGPT's general LLM with custom data on a niche area, e.g. various custom documentation about a technical product (mocked documents found under src/docs/).
-It mainly uses Python packages 'langchain', 'Flask'
+It mainly uses Python packages 'langchain' and 'Flask'.

 **NOTE : Installing all the packages takes a hefty amount of time, but this is expected.**